kaiserthe13th/tr-lang/README.md

 - [Contributing](#contributing)
 - [Thanks](#thanks)

-# :rocket: What Has Been Implemented?
+# What Has Been Implemented?

 ## ✔️ All parts of the language seems like they are done!